root-project/web/manual/histograms/index.md

 **Drawing options for 2-D histogram classes**

-For detailed information on the drawing options for 2-D histogram classes, refer to [THistPainter](https://root.cern/doc/master/classTHistPainter.html).
+For detailed information on the drawing options for 2-D histogram classes, refer to {% include ref class="THistPainter" %}.

 By default, 2-D histograms are drawn as scatter plots.